 Managers should also be available to answer any questions and provide clarifications.
 This involves being responsive to team members’ queries and concerns, providing prompt and clear responses to questions, and explaining complex or confusing concepts.

-Setting realistic expectations and deadlines is crucial to the success of any project.
+Setting realistic expectations and deadlines is crucial to the success of any project when delegating tasks.
 Providing team members with enough time to complete a task to a high standard is essential for ensuring the project’s success.
 Setting realistic expectations and deadlines becomes even more critical in a remote work environment, where team members may be working in different time zones or have competing priorities.

 One of the key challenges of setting expectations and deadlines in a remote work environment is ensuring they are feasible and considerate of team members’ locations and other relevant factors.
 This requires managers to be flexible and willing to adjust deadlines and expectations as needed.
 Effective communication and collaboration with team members are critical to achieving this.